Online Graduate Credits

 - Take electives for your Masters of Education (English Education emphasis) degree

-- These courses do not count towards Mizzou's MA or PhD degrees in English, but are open by approval to English MA students who are working on their degrees part-time and not holding a teaching assistantship.
-Contact the Director of Graduate Studies for more information and permission.
+- These courses do not count towards Mizzou's MA or PhD degrees in English for students receiving assistantships, but are open by approval to English MA students who are working on their degrees part-time and not holding a teaching assistantship.
+For more information about taking one of these courses as part of a degree program in English, contact our Director of Graduate Studies.

 Schedule of courses: